uvcodebase/Welcome-and-documentation/StatementOfPurpose.md

 Depending on the size of the group, there are multiple potential activities:

-* Solving this meeting's programming challenge
 * Helping newer programmers get started
 * Learning a new tool
 * Collaboration on a free software project

 The Meeting Organizer will normally be available to help people get set up with a programming environment, and field general questions.

-At each meeting, the Organizer will provide a programming challenge question for some participants to work on during the meeting, if they want.
-At the end of the meeting, a friendly competition for participants who want to submit their solutions will be held, and a challenge winner will be declared.

 Other meeting attenders can choose to work on a project, individually or collaboratively.
 A few initial topics for free software projects are: